bitcoin-computer/bitcoin-computer-lib/README.md

 This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-nd/3.0/legalcode).

-## Beta Warning
+## Beta Notice

 We are in beta to indicate that there are known security vulnerabilities.
-Our main priority right now is to fix all security related issues.
-Once done will then remove the beta tag and start a bug bounty program to find all remaining bugs.
+Our priority is to fix all security related issues.
+Once done we will remove the beta tag and start a bug bounty program to find all remaining bugs.

 ## Breaking Changes
 * x.x.x-alpha.x -> 0.3.0-beta: Smart contracts deployed in an alpha version do not work in the beta version.